mapbox/dr-ui/CONTRIBUTING.md

 The `build` command creates a `pkg/` directory that contains the code we want to publish, organized the way we want it.
 So `pkg/` is the directory that we publish. `pkg/package.json` is a clone of `package.json` but with `private: true` removed.

-1. Document changes in the CHANGELOG.
+1. Document changes in the CHANGELOG and commit the file.
-1. Increment the version key in package.json and package-lock.json.
+1. Run `npm version <major|minor|patch>` to increment the version number in package.json and package-lock.json.
+This will automatically create a commit and tag for the release.
-1. Make sure all this is committed, typically with a commit message like `Prepare 0.0.11`.
-1. Create a tag.
-No message is necessary, since the changelog includes explanations of changes.
-For example: `git tag -a 0.0.11 -m ""`.
-1. Push the tag: `git push --tags`.
 1. Push your commit.
 1. Build the `pkg/` directory: `npm run build`.
 1. `cd` into the `pkg/` directory and publish the new version on npm.